Krasnalixx/projekty/chess/README.md

 3. **resources_rc.py**: This module handles the graphical resources, storing representations of the chess pieces used in the game's GUI.

+## Resource Management

+This project utilizes a `.rc` file (`resources_rc.py`) to manage the graphical assets, such as images of the chess pieces.
+These resources are compiled from a Qt Resource Collection file (.qrc), which allows the application to efficiently load and access these assets at runtime.
+This method ensures that all visual elements are neatly organized and easy to update or modify, enhancing the maintainability of the game's user interface.

 ## Dependencies

 To run this game, you will need Python and PyQt5.
 Here's how you can install PyQt5 if you haven't done so yet: